 Changing Colors

 If none of the predefined Styles works for you because of corporate design rules or personal preference, you can just select the Custom Style and change every color of the visual individually.
-Take a look at the report page with the name Custom in the attached file, where you can find visuals that are using a custom-created style.
+Take a look at the report page with the name Custom in the attached file, where you can find visuals that have a custom-created style.

 Changing the design of text (Font, Size, Color, etc.)